koudeb/Project/playbook.md

 ### Idea: Comment-first content distribution strategy

+This goes beyond general engagement by using comments as a deliberate strategy to build visibility before publishing content.

 Instead of focusing only on posting content, I suggest prioritizing high-quality comments on other creators' posts before publishing your own content.

 **How it works:**